 1. The Most Structured Productivity System

 An explanation of the 5 steps above gives you an idea of how well structured this system is.
-Every task, idea, and appointment you have is clearly sorted and labeled into relevant lists and folders for easy access.
+Every task, idea, and appointment you have is clearly sorted and labelled into relevant lists and folders for easy access.
 It saves a lot of time and energy so that you can focus your mind on the task at hand.

 2. All in One Productivity System